Sign In / Sign Out

 Online course availability is the same in Washington as in Phoenix.
 A small number of JD courses are available online (1-2 per semester), and students in D.C. will be eligible to take those classes.

 No. Although we strongly encourage students to consider the externship opportunities in D.C., an externship is not required.

 ASU Law’s D.C. team includes full-time staff and faculty who provide student services, career services support, logistics support (such as housing), mentorship, and more.
 The Barrett & O’Connor Washington Center has dedicated ASU Law resources and study space.

-In addition, ASU Law provides free, unlimited-use Metro passes to students, and has negotiated rates for furnished, semester-based housing with Washington Intern Student Housing (WISH).
+In addition, ASU Law has negotiated rates for furnished, semester-based housing with Washington Intern Student Housing (WISH).
 ASU students have constant access to all support services in Phoenix, including library materials and research help, career services staff appointments, and campus-wide resources.